devetry/skills-front-end/studios/flicklist/2/README.md

 Today we will add a hodge-podge of miscellaneous new features to our movie site.
 We'll include some CSS to apply styles to the page, and build on our interaction with the API.

-Along the way, hopefully you will continue to get more comfortable with jQuery, CSS, AJAX, making API calls, and working with HTML forms.
+Along the way, hopefully you will continue to get more comfortable with Vue, CSS, AJAX, making API calls, and working with HTML forms.

 ## Demo